2015 SNAKEHEAD TOURNAMENT

 - Raise public awareness of snakeheads as a high quality, commercially viable, food source.

 - Support the Maryland Department of Natural Resources in its efforts to combat invasive species throughout the Potomac River watershed.

-For more information about Whackfactor Outdoors, please visit our website at: www.WhackfactorOutdoors.com.
-For questions about the tournament, please contact Austin Murphy (firstname.lastname@example.org), Tournament Director, Potomac Snakehead Tournament.
+For questions about the tournament, please contact Austin Murphy (email@example.com), Tournament Director, Potomac Snakehead Tournamnt.